Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Qualitative Comparisons}

 Fig.~\ref{visual_benchmark} presents the visual comparisons on synthesized datasets for the $\times2$, $\times3$, and $\times4$ tasks, while Fig.~\ref{visual_realsr} shows the $\times4$ qualitative results on the real-world test set, including Nikon and Canon datasets.
 Across all scales, our method demonstrates superior restoration clarity and accuracy.
 While other Transformer and Mamba-based models tend to blur or misalign high-frequency details, our adaptive refinement strategy excels at restoring these challenging textures, such as small letters in \textit{ppt3} and fine textures in \textit{img024} and \textit{Canon045}.
 Moreover, other models lacking a fine-grained receptive field transition exhibit significant distortion or indistinction on long-range structural details (\eg, \textit{img011}, \textit{img004}, and \textit{Nikon042}).
 In contrast, our progressive receptive field expansion enables a more accurate reconstruction of these structures, yielding results closest to the ground truth.
+Furthermore, to demonstrate the generality of our model beyond highly structured scenes, Fig.~\ref{visual_mushroom} visualizes its performance on natural textures using an image from the BSDS100 dataset (\textit{image\_208001}).
+Compared with existing models, our T-PMambaSR achieves sharper and more accurate restoration of complex natural patterns, confirming its robust generalization capability across diverse image types.